WHO WE ARE

 Co-Founder & President

-Steve designed the idea for Report for America after authoring the Federal Communications Commission landmark report “Information Needs of Communities,” which NPR described as “one of the most comprehensive overviews of the US media ever produced.”
-An experienced entrepreneur, he co-founded the pioneering website Beliefnet, which won the National Magazine Award, and LifePosts.com, a platform for online memorials.
-Previously he was National Editor for US News & World Report and National Correspondent for Newsweek.
-He served as Senior Advisor to the CEO of the Corporation for National Service and wrote the definitive book on the creation of AmeriCorps (The Bill).
+Steve crafted the plan for Report for America after authoring the Federal Communications Commission landmark report “Information Needs of Communities,” which NPR described as “one of the most comprehensive overviews of the US media ever produced.”
+An experienced entrepreneur, he co-founded the multifaith religion website Beliefnet.com, which won the National Magazine Award, and LifePosts.com, a platform for online memorials.
+Earlier, he was National Editor of US News & World Report and National Correspondent for Newsweek.
+He was Senior Advisor to the CEO of the Corporation for National Service and wrote a book on the creation of AmeriCorps (The Bill).
+He's also the author of the national bestseller, Founding Faith.

 Co-Founder & Executive Board Chair